holt/syringe/README.md

 ### Tutorial

-In the following tutorial we're going to demonstrate how dependency injection works by using Syringe to build a small set of pre-bound functions that allow us to interact in various ways with a simple datastore.
+In the following sections we're going to demonstrate how dependency injection works by using Syringe to build a small set of pre-bound functions that allow us to interact in various ways with a simple datastore.

 #### Defining the Data

-Let's start by creating a Syringe object that holds some departmental information for a fictional organization. `Syringe.create()` is used to generate a new instance of an empty Syringe object, but can also be initialized with a payload of fresh data if you pass in an object map like this:
+Let's start by creating a Syringe object that holds some departmental information for a fictional organization.
+Our object will also hold the utility methods that allow other callers to retrieve and interact with this data.

+The API method `Syringe.create()` is used to generate a new instance of a Syringe object, which we'll call `syr`.
+By default, new object instances are empty, however an instance can also be initialized with a payload of new data if we pass `create` an object map, like this:

 ```javascript
 var syr = Syringe.create({